27155 Chardon Road, Suite 307, Richmond Hts., OH 44143 Info@DrGregHall.com

 African American cancer survivors should make a deliberate effort to stop smoking because cancer recurrence or return was much higher in cancer patients who continued to smoke.
 In this study done at Wayne State in Detroit, Black patients were more likely to continue to smoke after being diagnosed with cancer and were more likely to continue if their partner continued to smoke.

-A longer smoking history and living with a smoker increased the odds of continued smoking after cancer diagnosis.
+A longer smoking history and living with a smoker increased the odds of continued smoking after a cancer diagnosis.
 Over all, lung cancer survivors were most likely to quit after diagnosis.

 Health care providers like doctors and nurse practitioners should emphasize the importance of both the patient and other house members (wife, husband, adult children, etc.) stopping smoking because their success rates are linked.